automancy/.github/profile/README.md

 # automancy!

-*A game about automation, hexagons and magic; and there's no Conveyor Belts.*

-You're in a world... a plane, more like, and you're a sort of, Demigod who doesn't have a form.
-Your goal?
+*automancy!* is a magic-themed, hexagon-based automation game where there is no 'Conveyor Belts'.

+---

+You're spawned into a weird... plane?
+There's not a lot to see here other than an endless field of *hexagons*.
+No sense of directions or how this came to be, but you're not gonna waste time figuring that out.

+Instead, your ✨ *technological* 🧠 \~instincts\~ tell you to study just what you can do with the resources of this world.
+Which is, *surprisingly*, a lot.

+Your ultimate goal?
 Make yourself less lonely.
-There's seemingly infinite amount of resources just under the plane, but you cannot make sense of their usage and properties... yet.
+There's seemingly infinite amount of resources just under the plane, but you cannot make sense of their uses and properties...
+Not yet!

-Research your way through the mystifying colours, and create the stuff of your dreams- gold, energy, lil' hexagonal creatures, and, most importantly- Factories!
+*Research* your way through the mystical colours and confusing shapes, and create the stuff of your dreams- gold, power, gadgets of magical transformation, lil' hexagonal *buzzy* creatures, and, most importantly- ***factories***!

-Perhaps, you'd be the magnificent "automancer"... if you so choose to call yourself.
-It's not like anyone else is around, heh?...
+Perhaps, you'd be the great "automancer"... if you so choose to call yourself.
+What's *magic*'s worth without some machines to do it for you anyway?

 ---

 Visit [automancy](https://github.com/automancy/automancy) for more information!

+---

+Why is it *hexagon-based*?
+Well because hexagons are based, duh.